 As project director, I manage non-engineering activities.
 I was drawn to SolarPack by the commitment to sustainability and motivation for realisitic sustainable transportation.
-When I am not working on the car I enjoy cooking and spending time outside.
+When I am not working on the car I enjoy spending time outdoors with my family and friends.

 As the aerodynamics team lead, I manage a team of engineering students to design and manufacture the exterior shell of our solar-powered car.
 We prioritize minimum drag and low weight to maximize the efficiency of our car.
 I am a 3rd-year aerospace engineering student who joined SolarPack because of my passion for cars and to apply my classroom knowledge towards building a solar-powered car.
 Outside of academics I enjoy motorsports and skiing.